AtsushiSakai/PythonRobotics/docs/modules/slam/ekf_slam.rst

 The observation step described here is outside the main EKF SLAM process and is primarily used as a method of driving the simulation.
-The observations funciton is in charge of calcualting how the poses of the robots change and accumulate error over time, and the theoretical measuremnts that are expected as a result of each measurement.
+The observations function is in charge of calculating how the poses of the robots change and accumulate error over time, and the theoretical measurements that are expected as a result of each measurement.

 Observations are based on the TRUE position of the robot.
 Error in dead reckoning and control functions are passed along here as well.